simplymadeapps/billing_cycle/README.md

 # Billing Cycle

-Billing Cycle is a gem used to calculate the next billing date for a subscription.
+Billing Cycle is a gem used to calculate the next billing date for a recurring subscription.

 ## Installation